 Use a QR Code reader on a mobile device to add this person as a contact:

-In 2018, Dr Murphy appeared on the National Council for the Training of Journalists (NCTJ) list of most respected journalists following research by Cardiff University which asked journalists working in the UK and Ireland "which living journalist they felt most embodies the values of journalism that they respect and adhere to"...
-See:.
+Dr Jaron Murphy is an award-winning journalist with extensive international experience, mostly in senior editing, production and management roles.
+His professional achievements include national awards for courageous investigative and hard news journalism.
+In 2018, Dr Murphy appeared on the National Council for the Training of Journalists (NCTJ) list of most respected journalists following research by Cardiff University which asked journalists working in the UK and Ireland “which living journalist they felt most embodies the values of journalism that they respect and adhere to”.

 Dr Murphy's academic research has been interdisciplinary across journalism, literature, culture, and the arts.
-A number of his articles and essays offer fresh perspectives and insights into the works and lives of, and relation between, renowned 20th-century writers such as W.B.
+Forthcoming publications in 2023 include chapters on the evolution of literary or long-form journalism in the digital age and on prioritising physical and online safety as key issues in preparing young journalists for working in a dangerous world.
+A number of his articles draw on his discoveries in periodicals archives and offer fresh insights into the works and lives of, and relation between, renowned 20th-century writers such as W.B.
 Yeats, George Orwell, T.S.
-Eliot and Wyndham Lewis — and feature images of Dr Murphy's discoveries in periodicals archives.
+Eliot and Wyndham Lewis.
 Dr Murphy has also contributed to research on public (dis)trust in online news and on adjustments to journalism education amid the COVID-19 pandemic.
 His academic research has resulted in requests to peer-review academic articles as well as examine PhD theses.

-Dr Murphy's wide-ranging research, teaching and thesis supervision interests include: Romantic, Victorian and Modern literature and periodicals; Anglo-Irish literature; literary and journalism theory; the history of literature and journalism; literary journalism; post/colonial contexts and writing; nationalism and national identity; literature and journalism produced under oppressive regimes; literature and journalism which tackle social injustice; instances of assault/imprisonment/killing of journalists and writers; and literary and journalism education and practice in a digital age of mis/disinformation and 'post-truth'.
+Dr Murphy's wide-ranging research, teaching and thesis supervision interests include: Romantic, Victorian and Modern literature and periodicals; Anglo-Irish literature; literary and journalism theory; the history of literature and journalism; literary journalism; post/colonial contexts and writing; nationalism and national identity; literature and journalism produced under oppressive regimes; literature and journalism which tackle social injustice; instances of assault/imprisonment/killing of journalists and writers; and literary and journalism education and practice in a digital age of 'fake news' and 'post-truth' politics.

 At Bournemouth University, Dr Murphy is a member of the Narrative, Culture and Community Research Centre as well as the Journalism Education Research Group.